-□ In order to view the LiDAR points, you will need to move the lidar_data.lasd layer to the top of the list in the Contents Pane.
+□ To view the LiDAR points, you will need to move the lidar_data.lasd layer to the top of the list in the Contents Pane.

-When you are zoomed out, the extent of the LiDAR tiles are drawn as red boxes.
+When you are zoomed out, the extent of the LiDAR tiles is drawn as red boxes.
 If you want to see individual points, you will need to zoom in.